 Affiliate Disclosure: Some of the links on this page are affiliate links, which means we may receive a commission if you decide to buy a product or service we recommend.

-It is important to realize that financial literacy, taught from examples and a set of precedents, plays the most vital role in equipping individuals to make sound financial decisions.
+It is important to realize that financial literacy, taught from examples, is vital in equipping individuals to make sound financial decisions.

 What is Financial Literacy?